 Put the prepped apple pieces into a large, non-reactive pot (no aluminum or non-enameled cast iron) and mix them with the sugar and spices, if using.

-If you are using honey rather than sugar, instead of mixing it with the apples dissolve it in the water separately.
+If you are using honey rather than sugar, instead of mixing it with the apples dissolve it in the apple juice or water separately.

-Combine the water and lemon juice.
+Combine the apple juice or water and lemon juice.
 Mix in honey, if using.
 Pour the liquid mixture over the apples.

 Cook the applesauce over medium heat for approximately 25 minutes, stirring often until they are mushy.